Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 The Museum gratefully acknowledges the Richard and Karen LeFrak Exhibition and Education Fund.

-Generous support for Whales has been provided by the Eileen P. Bernard Exhibition Fund.
+Generous support for Whales: Giants of the Deep has been provided by the Eileen P. Bernard Exhibition Fund.